AdobeDocs/genstudio.en/help/user-guide/effective-prompts.md

 Communicating with the generative AI is essential to working effectively in GenStudio.

 GenStudio provides a generative AI prompt each time there is an opportunity to create or modify an asset.
 You can use natural language to articulate your ideas to create new experiences.
-The components of an effective prompt include using descriptive language, uploading brand guidelines, providing examples, and referencing specific channel characteristics.
+The components of an effective prompt include using descriptive language, uploading [!DNL Brands] guidelines, providing examples, and referencing specific channel characteristics.

 ## Descriptive language